-3.10 The Council's Civil Enforcement Officers enforce parking restrictions across the city.
+3.9 The Council's Civil Enforcement Officers enforce parking restrictions across the city.
 The cost of a PCN depends on the offence committed and are set by law.
 There are no plans to change them at present.
-Enforcement is carried out via foot patrols and, since October 2013, by a camera enforcement vehicle but only in certain circumstances.
-The camera vehicle has enabled a greater effort to be put into the enforcement of school entrance markings (in order to enhance safety) and peak hour loading and waiting restrictions on main routes (to ensure that traffic flows are not impeded by inconsiderate parking.)
+Enforcement is carried out via foot patrols and, since October 2013, by a camera enforcement vehicle - but only in certain circumstances.
+In April 2015 legislation was altered to only allow the vehicle to enforce